Counselling For Loneliness - What's Happening Both Inside & Outside

 Reclaiming Our Own Ground - Our Inner Stability Taking our place, feeling substantial, being in and holding our own ground may be important to us.
 The ground we are also from echoing back in time may influence us now including our demeanour, how we carry ourself.
 When younger we may have given our space or boundaries away, our own stability & ground, and want to reclaim it - what is ours, bringing our self & attention back into our body matter - that we matter & are embodied (see also Fleeing Our Body), trusting our body (see also Relationship Style, Attachment Patterns).
 Being grounded, internally balanced (see also Balance In The Relationship Or Marriage), feeling intact in who we are with our sense of coherence and inner continuity, without putting pressure on ourself that we should always know things, can support us, so we are not easily overwhelmed.
 How we feel about our body may also impact upon our experience of being grounded.
 And, as we experience more of a connection to ourself - being with ourself - in our own ground, we can connect with others, further develop our capacity to have empathy for others.
 What grounds us varies from person to person and includes being in touch with our body, our breath, senses, nature, doing physical activities, being still, having peace of mind, letting go, belonging, following our own path, passions, inspiration, purpose, integrity, having affirmations, creating a loving, physical space (real or imagined).
 Our groundedness can give us a sense of being out in the world, in touch with our physical vitality - being alive in the world & present.
 "I am still here - no matter what is happening."
 And when we know, sense & feel safe in our own ground, we feel less lost, more connected.
 This connection to our own inner being, secure in our own company, internal presence can be experienced in our own body, breath, e.g. taking a few deep breaths into and out from our body, etc. can support us, so we know & sense we belong inside our own skin, are empowered with our own, distinct boundaries, entitled to be here - anchoring ourself in our own positive experiences we have now (see also Mindfulness).
 The experience of being present - living in the moment with our momentum, and where we put our attention, may be important to us, being grounded in the world as we are able to take our own stand - stand up for ourself, feel our feet on and in the ground, be stable, solid and rooted, like an oak tree - a process that includes going beyond our thoughts and feelings, into our inner stillness, connected to our own existence, values, conscience & integrity & responsible for what we make of our own experiences, taking ownership of who we are, free to walk our own path in our own authority.
 And the steps we make on the walk - our walk, may be important, so they become the expression of our personal will in action.(See also Personal Freedom, Individual Freedom)

 Body Awareness - Connecting To Our Core, Supported By Our Breathing Shifting our attention, awareness - our felt sense of ourself, away from our head, or chest supported by breathing down into our core, so we feel centred, grounded, present in the moment, allowing gravity to drop, can for some be experienced in the solar plexus, "centred deep in our belly" - our lower intestine, gut (this sends reassuring messages through our neuro-endocrinal system that we are consciously in control).
 We may feel more in touch with our core self (see also Our Sense Of Coherence & Inner Continuity) by placing one of our hands just below the abdomen.
 This centre of our being, our hara (the state of being grounded in our body, mindful, kind), is in traditional Chinese medicine the lowest of three dantian.
 This centre of our body is described as being located a few inches below the navel, and can be experienced as a sense of inner fullness in our belly, connected to our integrity.
-And as we automatically breathe into this centre, we can drop our ego, "feel ourself", have an experience of coming home to ourself, without needing to process, figure things out or analyse - see also Physical Wellbeing - Body Vitality & Breathing.
+And as we automatically breathe into this centre, we can drop our ego, "feel ourself", have an experience of coming home to ourself, without needing to process, figure things out or analyse - see also Physical Wellbeing - Being Well, Body Vitality & Breathing.
 (Some may feel connected to themselves through imagining bringing their attention down from their head through their heart into their belly.)
 From this stable place we are able to meditate easier.
 Analogous to meditation, when calm, still & rested, taking space for pauses, creating quiet time, observing, reflecting, some can experience their life force unfolding, a place where our intuition and inner child live.
 We may have a sense of calmness, safety, confidence as we rest in our essence.
 And we may be more able to notice the different quality of our thoughts, rather than be caught up in them, fighting them, denying them, believing them.
 For others a different sense of our essence can be experienced from the warmth and openness of our heart, as we allow it to open, with our intention to learn, instead of control, where love in its different forms can be more accessible.
 As we open our heart we may become more compassionate, loving & caring.
 For some these experiences may lead them to spiritual enquiry.
 (See also Making Space For Our Self)

 Anchoring Our Self Some of us may feel lost, stuck inside or stressed, want to buffer ourself against any storms.
 Anchoring our self and integrity in the place we can always return to - our body, in touch with the naturalness of our breathing, making contact with, observing and witnessing all our senses, thoughts can help us feel safe, stabilising us in the present, in our own field of awareness, maybe with a sense of connection, completeness, in touch with our sense of being, centred in our own ground, with our resilience, personal boundaries.
 Important anchors or reference points for us may also include using affirmations, choosing a safe place, which we can call upon from our past - holding this now in the present, anchoring ourself in our positive experiences (including memories, creative imagination), being in touch with what's important for us, our intention, inherent nature, values, conscience, listening to our own inner voice, no longer abandoning ourself and being in touch with our intrinsic sense of worth so we have a sense of belonging whether or not we are with others and experience silence, stillness, balance.
 (Sometimes the counsellor, psychotherapist, becomes an initial external anchor for us until we anchor our self - see also Counselling - A Secure Base.)
 The counselling and psychotherapy can also explore our individuation, being in our own authority, self-empowerment, anchor points - what thoughts, feelings, memories, imagination anchor us.

-Insanity is doing the same thing over and over again and expecting different results.
-Rita Mae Brown
+Insanity is doing the same thing over and over again and expecting different results.Rita Mae Brown

 Specific Counselling Questions About What Is Loneliness, Being Alone In London, Lonely In London We may have questions about solitude, being so lonely, emptiness, coping with loneliness, e.g.:

-• What is loneliness?
+- What is loneliness?

-• I am lonely, I feel lonely - why am I so lonely?
+- I am lonely, I feel lonely - why am I so lonely?

-• Is my feeling of loneliness permanent?
+- Is my feeling of loneliness permanent?

-• Lonely in London - I'm surrounded by so many people yet feel alone in London - how can I overcome loneliness?
+- Lonely in London - I'm surrounded by so many people yet feel alone in London - how can I overcome loneliness?

-• How to beat loneliness?
+- How to beat loneliness?
 How to cope with loneliness?
 How to overcome loneliness?

-• Why do I feel so alone?
+- Why do I feel so alone?

-• I'm feeling lonely - how to stop feeling lonely?
+- I'm feeling lonely - how to stop feeling lonely?

-• I feel lonely all the time - how to not feel lonely and is there a loneliness treatment?
+- I feel lonely all the time - how to not feel lonely and is there a loneliness treatment?

-• Cures for loneliness - what is loneliness therapy, loneliness counselling?
+- Cures for loneliness - what is loneliness therapy, loneliness counselling?

-• From time to time I have loneliness problems, loneliness issues - is fighting loneliness helpful?
+- From time to time I have loneliness problems, loneliness issues - is fighting loneliness helpful?

 FAQs about the Counselling for Loneliness in London practice based in Kings Cross, Camden:

-• What is the frequency of counselling for loneliness in London, Kings Cross?
+- What is the frequency of counselling for loneliness in London, Kings Cross?

-• How many counselling in London sessions do I need?
+- How many counselling in London sessions do I need?

-• How much does counselling London cost?
+- How much does counselling London cost?

-• Must I visit your London counselling practice in Camden or do you offer Skype counselling, online counselling or Telephone counselling?
+- Must I visit your London counselling practice in Camden or do you offer Skype counselling, online counselling or Telephone counselling?

-• What are the advantages and disadvantages of offering online counselling, Skype counselling or in-person counselling in London, Camden, Kings Cross
+- What are the advantages and disadvantages of offering online counselling, Skype counselling or in-person counselling in London, Camden, Kings Cross

-• Do you only offer counselling in London, Camden or Kings Cross?
+- Do you only offer counselling in London, Camden or Kings Cross?

-• What times do you offer counselling in London, Kings Cross or Camden?
+- What times do you offer counselling in London, Kings Cross or Camden?

-• How do I contact a counsellor in London, Camden, or near Kings Cross?
+- How do I contact a counsellor in London, Camden, or near Kings Cross?

-• How effective is counselling for loneliness in London, Kings Cross, Camden?
+- How effective is counselling for loneliness in London, Kings Cross, Camden?

-• What can I expect from the initial session of counselling London?
+- What can I expect from the initial session of counselling London?

-• What to expect from the other counselling London sessions?
+- What to expect from the other counselling London sessions?

-• What is the typical duration of the London counselling services in Camden, Kings Cross
+- What is the typical duration of the London counselling services in Camden, Kings Cross